eoliverio/k8s_study/core_concepts.md

     type: front-end            #   definition files.
 ```

 ### 3.2.
-Replication Set command line reference sheet
+Replicat Set command line reference sheet

 #### Using `kubectl run` command
-There is no specific way to use `kubectl run` for replication sets.
+There is no specific way to use `kubectl run` for replica sets.
-Just `--dry-run` a deployment and replace the kind in the YAML file to ReplicationSet.
+Just `--dry-run` a deployment and replace the kind in the YAML file to ReplicaSet.

 #### Using the `kubectl scale` command
 ```